 - Very sow in speed (data processing).

-- It is difficult to programmed, because they used only machine language.
+- It is difficult to program, because they used only machine language.

 - Non- portable.

 The computers of second generations are based on the inventions of transistor (1948).
 Transistors were very small components are compared to vacuum tubes and the consumption of electricity was negligible as compared to first generation compared to first generation computers.
 The heating effect was low and size was comparatively small.

 CDC-3600, IB-700, IBM-1401, ICL-1901, UNIVAC-1108, IBM-7094, RCA-501, CDC-1604